Best cheap gravel bikes 2024 – our top-rated gravel bikes under $1,500

 We think the State Bicycle 6061 Black Label All-Road has to be one of the best-looking gravel bikes on this list and it packs a lot of punch beyond its racey aesthetic.

 The alloy frame and carbon fork feature internal cable routing and thru-axles for a sleek and direct ride.
-State gives the option to spec the bike with either 700c wheels and Vittoria Terreno Zero (38c) tires or 650b and Vittoria Terreno Dry (47c). or you can have both for an additional $399 for a versatile setup.
+State gives the option to spec the bike with either 700c wheels and Vittoria Terreno Zero (38c) tires or 650b and Vittoria Terreno Dry (47c).
+Or you can have both for an additional $399 for a versatile setup.

 The 6061 Black Label All-Road comes with a 1x11 State Bicycles branded drivetrain with a 42t chainring and 11-42T cassette.
 This will give a decent range but riders may want to drop to a smaller chainring for bikepacking.
 The brakes are also State branded mechanical units.

-Sonder CAMINO AL APEX1 FLAT
+Sonder CAMINO AL APEX1 FLAT bike

 Sonder Camino AL Apex1 Flat